jasongebhart/BaseballLineupCreator/README.md

 For more detailed information about each function's usage and parameters, refer to the individual module folders and the respective function documentation.

-Your explanation is clear and concise, but you could provide a bit more context and guidance.
-Here's a slightly expanded version with additional information:

 **Modifying the Lineup**